FAQ’s

 I’ve had negative experience of counselling in the past.
 I’m worried it will happen again.

-When we start working together I will ask about previous experiences of counselling, and what was helpful or unhelpful.
+When we start working together I’ll ask about previous experiences of counselling, and what was helpful or unhelpful.
 I will do all I can to avoid repeating any negative experiences, and if I do, I will be very happy to talk about it.

 I am open to one off sessions, meeting fortnightly, or working in an open ended way (meaning there is no set end date).